AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ### Triggering an alert

+For anomaly-based alerting delivered to people, use [Anomaly Detection](https://experienceleague.adobe.com/en/docs/analytics/analyze/analysis-workspace/anomaly-detection/anomaly-detection) and [Intelligent Alerts](https://experienceleague.adobe.com/en/docs/analytics/components/alerts/alerts-overview) in Adobe Analytics rather than the API.
+The API path suits custom, non-statistical thresholds that trigger a system action.

-For alerting, you evaluate the data rather than load it.
+For custom alerting in a pipeline, include scripting logic to evaluate the data rather than load it.
 Extract the metric value you want to monitor, compare it against a threshold, and act when the condition is met.
 The following Python shows an example:

 ```python
 todays_revenue = records[0]["revenue"]